Skip to main content

 What the token pins

-A kt_live_… key grants org-wide management access — keys, BYOK, budgets, deploys.
-Putting one in a browser or mobile app exposes your whole org.
-The session token exists precisely so the browser never needs the key: it’s minted server-side, scoped to a single project, and expires in minutes.
+A kt_live_... key is a server credential.
+Depending on scopes, it can manage keys, BYOK, budgets, and deploys.
+Putting one in a browser or mobile app exposes server-side authority.
+The session token exists precisely so the browser never needs the key: it is minted server-side, scoped to a single agent, and expires in minutes.

-See Personas for where this sits in the full trust model, and API keys for the credential it replaces at the edge.
+See Trust for where this sits in the full trust model, and API keys for the credential it replaces at the edge.